Nintendo 64 Architecture

 Source Development Kit

-In general, development was mainly done in C and assembly, the latter was often required to achieve better performance.
-While we’ve seen this system provides 64-bit operations, the new instructions were rarely used since, in practice, 32-bit instructions happened to be faster to execute (as the R4300i/VR4300 comes with a 32-bit data bus).
+While we’ve seen this system supports 64-bit operations, the new instructions were rarely used since, in practice, 32-bit instructions happened to execute faster (given that the R4300i/VR4300 comes with a 32-bit data bus).

 Image